Shaped/keiboard/README.md

+# keiboard.js

+## About

 Needed an On Screen Keyboard for some Kiosk/tablet style projects.

-Saw a few on web, didn't likey. kioskboard wouldn't work with my xhtml5-nesss. opened code to try and fix..and..well..

-Decided to make my own.
+Saw a few on web, didn't likey. kioskboard wouldn't work with my xhtml5-nesss. opened code to try and fix..and..well..Decided to make my own.

 Use as you wish HOWEVER it is GPLv3 so you have to share your code too.
 Otherwise, you can contact me for commercial licensing.

-Code is still very early but it is sort of functional.
+Code is still very early but it is functional.
+Uses custom elements & ES6.

 There are two main keyboard types, 'qwerty' and 'numpad'. 'qwerty' is based on a typical US layout. 'numpad' is mostly a generated layout for numeric entry.

-Example:
+Keyboard layouts are planned to be stored in external JS (JSON) files allowing for easy customization.
+It will be possible to customize every key on your layout.

+Keyboard themes and templates are already external and separate for easy customization.

+## Examples

 https://codepen.io/forbiddenera-the-decoder/pen/VwzENdJ

 ![Numeric Example](https://github.com/Shaped/keiboard/raw/main/keiboardnumeric.png)
 ![QWERTY Example](https://github.com/Shaped/keiboard/raw/main/keiboardqwerty.png)

-Usage:
+## Usage

 ```
 var keiboardOptions = {